Reports To: Director of Special Education

 9 months; salary and work year to be determined by the Board of Education.

-Performance of this position will be evaluated in accordance with provisions of the Board policy on evaluation of certified professional personnel.
+Performance of this position will be evaluated in accordance with provisions of the Board policy on evaluation of Support Service Personnel.

 The performance responsibilities are not limited to those outlined in this description and may include any other responsibilities as assigned by the administrator/supervisor.